Tugas Reserve

 Young tugas (molave) tree

-We initially planted gmelina and mahogany, not realising that these exotic trees spread aggressively, can outcompete native trees and impact the ecosystem adversely.
-We will gradually replace them with native species.
-Native species that fit the ecosystem should perhaps always - as a rule of thumb - be considered first…
+We initially also planted some gmelina and mahogany, not realising that these exotic species spread aggressively, outcompete native trees and may impact the ecosystem adversely.
+We will gradually replace with native trees.
+Native species that fit the ecosystem well should - as a rule of thumb - be considered first.

 giant tugas siorganic 1.JPG